ChaiBapchya/ChaiBapchya.github.io/_includes/cv.md

 Being a firm believer in open science framework and the principle of reproducible work, I actively publish my code on [GitHub](https://github.com/ChaiBapchya).

 As part of my 4-year undergrad (Bachelors in Computer Engineering at Sardar Patel Institute of Technology, I was actively involved in research work and applied Machine Learning.
 Dabbling my hands in the field of Image Recognition and Machine Learning, I researched on Skin Image Recognition using RGB, HSV and YCbCr color models.
 We successfully detected and differentiated skin pixels from non-skin using a weighted combination of different color models.
 Our work revolved around training and building the mathematical formula to help improve the accuracy (>90%).
-Further, I have assisted NexchangesAs examples, see our [input-convex neural network](https://arxiv.org/abs/1609.07152) and [OptNet](https://arxiv.org/abs/1703.00443) papers.
+Further, I have assisted Nexchanges in building an end-to-end Data Analytics pipeline.
+Right from Data Extraction using Python libraries Scrapy and Beautiful Soup to Data Warehousing to the final Data Visualization using D3.js, I have learnt immensely thanks to Nexchanges.

 For more details view <a href="https://www.linkedin.com/in/chaibapchya/"><img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_myprofile_160x33.png" style="border: none;" width="160" height="33" border="0" alt="Chaitanya Bapat's LinkedIn Profile"></a>